GuoLanqing/ShadowFormer/README.md

 ## Train

 ## Evaluation
 The results reported in the paper are calculated by the `matlab` script used in [previous method](https://github.com/zhuyr97/AAAI2022_Unfolding_Network_Shadow_Removal/tree/master/codes).
-Details refer to `evaluation/measure_shadow.m` file.
+Details refer to `evaluation/measure_shadow.m`.

 ## Results
 #### Evaluation on ISTD